naga1090/naga1090/README.md

 - 👋 Hi, I’m @naga1090
-- 👀 I’m interested in the intersection between Medicine and Computer Science
+- 👀 I'm interested in learning about new and emerging technologies
 - 📫 UVA graduate (Go Hoos!)

 <!---